 Instructions

 Step 1: tear the bread into small pieces and place them in a food processor.
-Blend until they form coarse breadcrumbs.
+Pulse until coarse breadcrumbs form (image 1).
+If you don't have a food processor, you can grate the bread using a box grater or pulse it briefly in a blender.

 Step 2: heat the olive oil in a large skillet over low heat.
-Then add the garlic, letting it infuse the oil for about 5 minutes until it is fragrant and golden.
+Add the garlic and cook for about 5 minutes, allowing it to gently infuse the oil until fragrant and lightly golden (image 2).

-Step 4: once the breadcrumbs are crispy and golden, stir in the fresh parsley, rosemary, oregano, salt, and pepper.
-Cook for an additional 1 to 2 minutes to let the flavors develop.
-Add more salt to taste as needed.
-Then remove from the heat and let cool slightly before sprinkling over your favorite dish.
+Step 4: once the breadcrumbs are golden and crisp, stir in the parsley, rosemary, oregano, salt, and pepper.
+Cook for 1 to 2 minutes more to allow the flavors to develop, then season with additional salt to taste (image 4).
+Remove from the heat and let cool slightly before sprinkling over your favorite dish.
 Enjoy!

 Equipment